 Flight Options from Matecaña International Airport (PEI)

-Matecaña International Airport in Pereira currently has flights from seven different airlines with direct flights to and from five different destinations.
-American Airlines was the seventh airline at the airport by adding service to/from Miami in December 2018:
+Matecaña International Airport in Pereira currently has flights from six different airlines with direct flights to and from eight different destinations.

 - American Airlines – Miami